lume/lume/README.md

 Examples are provided in a web app built with this Engine in the root directory of the repo and [here](http://devmagnet.net/boxer/demo).

-Below is an example that initializes the Engine and a Web Worker, configures 180 nodes and adds them to the Scene Graph.
+Below is an example that initializes the Engine and Scene Graph, configures 180 nodes and adds them to the graph.
 Each node is set to transition it's opacity over 1 second from 0 to 1.
 A ViewController handles normal tasks associated with a higher level API.

 ```
-var SceneWorker = new Worker('src/workers/SceneWorker.js');
+var Scene = boxer.core.Scene;
-var controller;
+var controller = new ViewController([], Scene);
 var nodes = [];

 // Add 180 Nodes to the Scene and fade them in.
 for( var i=0; i<180; i++ ){
-    nodes.push({
+    controller.addComponent({
         position: 'absolute',
         translate : [0, 0, 0],
         origin : [0.0,0.0,0.0],